RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 ### *Congratulations!
 You have finished the first simple demo tutorial of RoboSense lidar driver!
 You can find the complete demo code in the demo floder under the project directory.
-Feel free to connect us if you have and question about the driver.*
+Feel free to connect us if you have any questions about the driver.*